 “I began teaching yoga in 1997 – in York initially.
 Harrogate Yoga was founded a couple of years later when I moved to Harrogate.
-But my journey towards becoming a yoga teacher and Somatic Movement Educator, began many years previously.
+But my journey towards becoming a yoga teacher, Somatic Movement Educator, and Therapist began many years previously.
 My very first yoga class was in 1972 and I loved the effect it had on me.
 I gradually became stronger in mind and body, more resilient to life’s ups and downs, more connected to my feelings, more joyful and more creative.
 Both my yoga journey and my creativity gained momentum in the early nineties.
 It was at this time that I was privileged to begin learning Ashtanga Vinyasa Yoga.
 I enjoyed the dynamic and flowing qualities of Ashtanga that complemented the dance/movement stuff I was doing at that time.
 This included Movement Ritual, Indian Dance, Contact Improvisation and Authentic Movement.
 Inspiration from these dance/movement forms, culminated in an exhibition of dance drawings called ‘Move, Touch, Connect’ in 1998.
 I’m an artist as well as a yoga teacher.

-British Wheel of Yoga Teaching
+British Wheel of Yoga Teaching Diploma 2000.
+BWYdip.

-Jabadao ‘Learning Through Movement’
+Jabadao ‘Learning Through Movement’ 1997.

 Amanda continues studying BMC® with Embody-Move Association (EMA) – the licensed BMC® program in the UK.